feliciahmq/ip/docs/README.md

 **Expected Output**:
 ```
 Got it.
-I've added this task:
+I've added this claudia.task:
  [E][ ] project meeting (from: Mon 2pm to: 4pm)
-Now you have 3 tasks in the list.
+Now you have 3 claudia.task in the list.
 ```

-### Listing all tasks
+### Listing all claudia.task

-Displays a list of all the user's tasks.
+Displays a list of all the user's claudia.task.

 **Command**: `list`

 **Expected Output**:
 ```
-Here are the tasks in your list:
+Here are the claudia.task in your list:
 1.[T][ ] borrow book
 2.[D][ ] return book (by: Sunday)
 3.[E][ ] project meeting (from: Mon 2pm to: 4pm)
 ```

-### Mark/Unmark a task
+### Mark/Unmark a claudia.task

-**Mark** tasks as *done*.
+**Mark** claudia.task as *done*.

 **Command**: `mark ID`